Queenieaman/chat-space/README.md

 ### Associations

-- belong_to users
+- belong_to user
-- belong_to groups
+- belong_to group

 *These Association will be created automatically on _group_members.rb_ according to _references_ type.